cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

    If the error counter is non-zero, additional information will be displayed with the specific errors the kernel encountered.
 If the sequence number reaches its maximum value, it will also result in errors.
 The number of keys in use should be 2 during a key rotation and always 1 otherwise.
+The list of decryption interfaces should have all native devices that may receive pod traffic (for example, ENI interfaces).

  * All XFRM errors correspond to a packet drop in the kernel.
 Except for ``XfrmFwdHdrError`` and ``XfrmInError``, all XFRM errors indicate a bug in